Affidavit of Domicile

 Why You Need a Affidavit of Domicile

 Transfer stocks, bonds, and securities held by a deceased person through transfer agents like Computershare and the DTCC, which require domicile verification before releasing assets.
+Start with our free affidavit of domicile template to prepare the required documentation.

 Determine which state has jurisdiction to impose estate tax and inheritance tax on the decedent's intangible personal property.

 Close bank accounts, brokerage accounts, and other financial accounts held by the decedent, as institutions require legal documentation of the estate's authority and the decedent's domicile.
+Get a quote for your affidavit of domicile to ensure the document satisfies transfer agent requirements.

 Prevent multiple states from claiming the right to tax the same estate by establishing a single, definitive state of domicile.

 Comply with Uniform Probate Code requirements and state securities regulations governing the transfer of deceased persons' financial assets.
+You may also need an affidavit of heirship if the decedent died without a will and heirs must be formally identified.

 Support estate tax filings on state-specific forms like New York Form TT-141A that require domicile documentation.